Cron field reference

 Does this support 6-field (with seconds) expressions?

 No — 5-field POSIX only.
-If you see 0 0 12 * * ?, that's Quartz — drop the first field for standard cron.
+If you see 0 0 12 * * ?, that's Quartz format.
+Drop the first (seconds) field and replace ? with * to convert to standard cron: 0 12 * * *.

 Does it support @daily / @hourly?